-Finance expenses and income
+Finance expenses

-The Group's finance expenses comprises interest expenses on borrowings and bank charges.
-Finance income comprise of unwinding of discount for receivable on sale of investment.
-Finance income or expense is recognised using the effective interest method.
+The Group's finance expenses comprises interest expenses on borrowings.
+Finance expense is recognised using the effective interest method.

-The 'effective interest rate' is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument to:
+The 'effective interest rate' is the rate that exactly discounts estimated future cash payments through the expected life of the financial instrument to: